GitMirroring/gnuboot/site/docs/install/index.md

 [ich9utils documentation](ich9utils.md)

-Libreboot puts a default MAC address in the available ROM images, but this is a generic MAC address and it's identical on every ROM image.
-Technically, you can use it but if you encounter other Libreboot users on the same ethernet switch, using the same physical network as you, you will encounter a MAC address conflict.
+GNU Boot puts a default MAC address in the available ROM images, but this is a generic MAC address and it's identical on every ROM image.
+Technically, you can use it but if you encounter other GNU Boot users on the same ethernet switch, using the same physical network as you, you will encounter a MAC address conflict.